Tips for a Killer MBA Recommendation Letter

 • How open would the recommender be to input from you on the recommendation?
 Will he/she feel comfortable with receiving a recommender brief and/or potentially sharing a draft with you to review?

 • How senior is the recommender, and/or are they an alum of the target school?
-Generally, these factors are less important relative to the content of the MBA recommendation letter.
-But they are worth considering, depending on the circumstances.
+These factors are less important than the actual content of the MBA recommendation letter, but they can sometimes add weight.

 • Does the recommender meet the specific school’s instructions?
 Stanford, for example, has removed its peer recommendation option.

-Request a free MBA advising session with Stacy Blackman Consulting to learn how we can help with your complete MBA applications.
+Request a free MBA advising session with Stacy Blackman Consulting to learn how we can help you secure standout MBA recommendation letters as part of your complete MBA application.

-Weigh the pros and cons of the various recommender options and know that a range of perspectives is best.
+Weigh the pros and cons of the various recommender options, recognizing that a range of perspectives is best.
 A good set of letters will highlight the applicant from professional, personal, and interpersonal standpoints.

 Rather than submitting two highly duplicative recommendations, it can be more powerful to use recommenders who can share different perspectives/examples.
 It’s a bonus if the recommender(s) know the candidate across multiple areas of their life and can speak positively to them.

-Applicants often think they should choose the person in their organization with the loftiest title to write their MBA recommendation letter.
+Applicants often think they should choose the person in their organization with the loftiest title to write their letter of recommendation for an MBA program.
 The truth is that a person with a fancy title who doesn’t know the applicant won’t be able to offer specific examples and anecdotes to support even the most generous platitudes.
 As with the client’s essays, without reasons to believe, the claims made in the reference letter, even when true, will be discounted or ignored.

 For more tips, listen to B-Schooled podcast #127: How to Pick the Right Recommenders